LOADING ...

 Old Doc have had a funeral

-Fine enough for a
+enough for a king

 And no one could give a

-That he'd never able to sell
+That never been able to sell

 But those wagon loads of

-stretched out for more than a mile
+They out for more than a mile

 And we breathed a prayer as we him there